EMERGING MARKETS-Brazil, Peru step in to halt forex plunge

 boost the sluggish U.S. economy.

-about passage of a plan to stave off a Greek debt default that
+passage of a plan to stave off a Greek debt default that could

 world-wide.
 [ID:nL5E7KM2H3]